Canada Life RRSP: everything employers and employees need to know

 Plan transfers

-Canada Life offers group RRSPs through its Freedom Financial NextStep program.
+Canada Life also offers group RRSPs through its Freedom Financial NextStep program.
 This enables members to continue contributing to their group plan after leaving their jobs or retiring.
 It allows for a smooth transition into retirement with various retirement income options.

 What sets Canada Life RRSPs apart from competitors?